-A simplified checklist covering the speeds you should aim to deliver and optimization techniques per metric is made available to you at the bottom of this article.
+A simplified checklist covering the speeds you should aim to deliver and optimization techniques per metric are made available at the bottom of this article.

-FCP marks the first point in time when a user can see any page content on the screen.
-This content includes text, images, graphics or SVG files.
-FCP had a weight of 20% in Lighthouse 5.7, but only holds 15% weight over your Lighthouse 6.0 score.
+FCP marks the first point when a user can see any page content on the screen.
+This content includes text, images, graphics, or SVG files.
+FCP had a weight of 20% in Lighthouse 5.7 but only held 15% weight over your Lighthouse 6.0 score.

 In the filmstrip above, the FCP for the first-page load is measured at 0.6 seconds.
 This is when content first appears on the homepage for TheTieBar.com, but you’ll notice it’s not when all of the content is visible.
-This is an important distinction between first and largest contentful paint.
-LCP is measured at 0.9 seconds, when all of the above-the-fold content is displayed.
+This is an important distinction between the first and largest contentful paint.
+LCP is measured at 0.9 seconds when the above-the-fold content is displayed.

-As you go through your Lighthouse 6.0 score audit, make sure your pages average FCPs of 2 seconds or less, as this is the metric's threshold for the 75th percentile and considered fast by Google.
-FCPs between 2 and 4 seconds are considered moderate speeds and FCPs exceeding 4 seconds drop below the 50th percentile and are classified as slow.
+As you go through your Lighthouse 6.0 score audit, make sure your pages average FCPs of 2 seconds or less, as this is the metric's threshold for the 75th percentile and is considered fast by Google.
+FCPs between 2 and 4 seconds is considered moderate speeds, and FCPs exceeding 4 seconds drop below the 50th percentile and are classified as slow.